-- The known association between bacterial infection and lymphoma in both humans (H Pylori and MALT gastric lymphoma) establishes a pathway from bacterial infection, inflammation and subsequent lymphomagenesis.
+- The known association between bacterial infection and lymphoma in both humans (H Pylori and MALT gastric lymphoma) establishes a pathway from bacterial

 - The trigger for both reactive lymphoproliferation and potential malignant transformation may be underlying chronic bacterial biofilm infection of breast implants.

 - The microbiome associated with ALCL is significantly different from the microbiome associated with capsular contracture.

 - Assess the human lymphocyte immune response to biofilm infection composed of different bacterial species

 - Assess the immune response to biofilm infection around implants in vivo.